 Or, as I like to say, he’d have led a really dull life without me around to complicate matters.

-He’s very patient.
+He’s patient.
 “What about just us?”

 “Oh, sure, it’ll be us, but if we’re in the neighborhood, don’t you think we should stop by?”

 But our life hasn’t been like that.
-My dear friends, kindred spirits, Navy wife pals, and even relatives are slung all across the United States.
-Or, as my sister-in-law has observed, “You know somebody everywhere.”
+My dear friends, kindred spirits, Navy wife pals, and even relatives live all across the United States.

-Not exactly.
-I don’t know anyone in Fargo, ND, but I do have a friend whose sister lives there . . .
+(Not exactly.
+I don’t know anyone in Fargo, ND, but I do have a friend whose sister lives there . . .)

 One year in desperation, my husband suggested a trip to New Zealand, “because you don’t know anyone there.”